Community Reinvestment: Giving

 How do I request a grant from The Bank of Tioga?

 A small fund is set aside for new requests that qualify and are distributed on a first come, first serve basis during the fiscal year.
-To be considered for the upcoming year, applications for new requests need to be submitted by October 30th.
+To be considered, applications for the fiscal year (July-June) need to be submitted by May 15.

 Download grant request form